G28X0Y0/Velocity-App/capstone/vue/README.md

 ```

 ### Login

-When you reach the `/login` route, you'll see a bare login page.
-This is intentional.
-It's up to you to style this page to fit within your application.

 When you fill in a username and password and click the "Sign In" button, the method `login()` is called.
 The `login()` method uses the `/src/services/AuthService.js` to send a `POST` request to your API's `/login` route.